 - Reponsibility and integrity;

 - Expertise and challenges;

 - Cooperation and team spirit;

 - Mutual respect;

-- Commitment to client service in the long-term;
+- Commmitment to client service in the long-term;

 - Promotion of the Bank's reputation;

 - Knowledge and adherence to rules.

-More recently, the Crédit Agricole CIB Group adopted the Group approach by adopting the Group Ethical Charter.
-As a result, Crédit Agricole CIB reviewed its code of conduct in 2018 to take into account and apply all of the Ethics Charter topics.
+More recently, the Crédit Agricole CIB adopted the Credit Agricole Group approach by adopting the Group Ethical Charter.
+As a result, Crédit Agricole CIB reviewed its code of conduct to take into account and apply all of the Ethics Charter topics.